-A stainless steel watch can get scratches on it just like a gold or titanium watch can.
-Besides the metal getting scratched, the watch crystal can become marred, too.
-Deep gouges need the services of a professional jeweler to repair them.
-When it comes to light to moderate scratches, you can remove those yourself.
-All you need is a good-quality metal polish.
-If the watch crystal is made of acrylic, you can polish it to remove scratches, too.
+A stainless steel watch can get scratches on it just like a gold or titanium watch.
+Besides the metal getting scratched, the watch crystal can become marred too.
+There are various types of scratches, including light to moderate scratches as well as deep gouges.
+When it comes to light to moderate scratches, you can most likely remove those with a good-quality metal polish.
+If the watch crystal is made of acrylic, you can polish it to remove scratches.

 Video of the Day

-Read and follow the directions and the warnings on the polish container in order to achieve the best results.
+Read and follow the directions and warnings on the polish container to achieve the best results.

 Hold the stainless steel watch firmly in one hand with the reverse side up.
-Apply a small amount of the metal polish onto the applicator pad that's provided.
-Or, use a clean, soft cloth.
+Apply a small amount of the metal polish on the applicator pad or use a clean, soft cloth.

-Rub the polish onto the scratches on the band in a gentle manner, according to Pinnaclesupplies.com.
+Rub the polish on the scratches on the band in a gentle manner.
 Rub it on in a small, circular motion to make it easier to apply.
-Continue to rub the scratches until they disappear.
+Continue to polish the stainless steel watch until the scratches disappear.

-Apply more metal polish to the pad or cloth as needed.
-When you're done with one area, move down the watch band to the next section.
+Apply more metal polish to the pad or cloth if necessary.
+When you're finished with one area, move down the watch band to the next section.
 When you're finished, use a clean cloth to buff the stainless steel to a shine.
-Rubbing with a fresh cloth will also remove any excess polish.
+Rubbing it with a fresh cloth will also remove any excess polish.

-Turn the watch over and repeat Steps 2, 3 and 4 to remove the scratches from the front.
+Turn the watch over and repeat the process to remove the scratches from the front.
 When you're finished, you can also polish the watch crystal in the same manner.
-Just make sure the polish is suitable for the material the crystal is made of.
+Just make sure the polish is suitable for the material from which the crystal is made.

 How to Remove Deeper Scratches